yangby-cryptape/yangby-cryptape.github.io/pages/about.md

 ## About Me

 I'm a Chinese male who was born in the 1970s.
-I'm 4 feet 7 inches tall and I weigh 324 pounds.
+I'm 4 feet 7 inches tall, and I weigh 324 pounds.

 At the end of the last century, I studied at a secondary vocational school in Xiamen, China.
 I majored in tourism management, but I didn't graduate since the mathematics is too difficult for me.